 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.

 When you search for a degree programme by name or by part of the name the options in the list of degree programmes below the search field is narrowed down.
 After this you have to choose the degree programme from the list.

 Master's and Licentiate's Programmes

 A doctoral degree comprises of a doctoral thesis and compulsory studies.
 Visit this page for information on the degree structure and curriculum of your doctoral programme.

 The doctoral dissertation and related research are the most significant and extensive part of a doctoral degree.
 The University of Helsinki does not measure dissertations in credits, but their scope has been calculated to correspond to approximately 200 credits.

-The University of Helsinki uses the electronic Thessa tool for the planning, supervision and monitoring of doctoral studies.
-With Thessa, you can plan your dissertation project, track your progress and draw up a supervision plan with your supervisors.
+The University of Helsinki uses the electronic Thessa tool for the planning, supervision and monitoring of doctoral thesis projects.
+With Thessa, you can plan your research project, track your progress and draw up a supervision plan with your supervisors.

 Students can apply for the recognition of prior studies or other learning for their doctoral degree.
 The level and content of such studies or learning must correspond to the learning outcomes set in the curriculum of your doctoral programme.

 Sometimes the topic of a doctoral dissertation or Licentiate thesis requires complementary studies at another university.

 The University of Helsinki offers doctoral degrees as the primary postgraduate research degree, but postgraduate students can also choose to complete a research-oriented licentiate degree.